 Third, invest in yourself especially your health.
 It is said that all our dreams, sacrifices, aspirations and any form of preparations are useless if you do not have a healthy body and sound mind.
 Thus, keeping a healthy lifestyle and being cautious with what we put in and eat is very important as this impacts our overall well-being.
 Be an active participant of your own growth and develop the skills necessary for you to achieve your goals.

-Truth of the matter is, life does not come with a manual like our gadgets or any devices.
+The truth of the matter is, life does not come with a manual like our gadgets or any devices.
 We go through it spending our whole journey.
 Based on Maslow’s hierarchy of needs, as humans, we go through a journey of attaining self-actualization.
 A continuous process of victory and losing, of learning and failing.
 If there is anybody who knows yourself better, it will only be you.